zhuz-bit/PODB/README.md

 # **Dataset**
-The link to the original image of the PODB dataset is: [dataset_link](链接：https://pan.baidu.com/s/1B2KEE0b5c9HsTerZb5PLGA?pwd=1x2s)
+The link to the RAW images of the PODB dataset is: [dataset_link](链接：https://pan.baidu.com/s/1B2KEE0b5c9HsTerZb5PLGA?pwd=1x2s)

 As the first large-scale benchmark polarized dataset specifically tailored for object detection in adverse weather conditions in road scenes, the proposed PODB encompasses 12 different adverse weather conditions, 8 types of road scenes, and 3 subsets of preprocessed images.
 It also annotates tens of thousands of object detection positions and category information in a large-scale real polarized target dataset.

 **Specifically, the PODB dataset is obtained by capturing real raw image data under different adverse weather conditions using a color focal plane polarization camera (LUCID-PHX050S-PC , Sensor size is 11.1 mm (Type 2/3”), with a frame rate of 22 FPS (24 FPS) @ 5.0 MP, and a pixel size of (H) (V); with a lens of M2514-MP2 25 mm f/1.4).**

 ```
   |-- rawbegin
-  |-- out
     |-- 0
     |-- 45
     |-- 90